andrew1k3/img-to-ascii/README.md

-# img-to-ascii (⚠️UNDER CONSTRUCTION⚠️)
+# img-to-ascii

 This is a web application I created for converting images into colourful ASCII art using JavaScript.
 It allows users to select different ranges of resolution to customize the fidelity of their output.

+Warning: Low res images work best.

 ## Preview